-- Helps reduce nasal and sinus congestion, resulting in easier breathing.
+- Helps reduce nasal and sinus congestion to make breathing easier.

 Before and after tips

 If your nose is very congested due to hay fever or a cold, unblock it FIRST using a preservative-free decongestant nasal spray like Flo Rapid Relief.
-With a clearer nose, the nasal rinse solution can travel through your nasal and sinus passages much easier.
+With clearer nasal passages, the nasal rinse solution can travel through your nasal and sinus cavities much easier.

 If you’re experiencing nasal and eye symptoms from hay fever, a fast-acting, preservative-free antihistamine nasal spray could benefit.
 Eze Allergy works by blocking the action of histamine and reducing some of the tissue reactions which lead to nasal and eye symptoms.
 National Guidelines also recommend using a nasal rinse BEFORE using medicated nasal sprays.